Heymma/soundness-guide/README.md

-# 🧩 How To Submit Your Proof On Soundness - imp
+# 🧩 How To Submit Your Proof On Soundness

 **Even If You Have Lost Old Generated Private And Public Keys** **Make Sure To Download: Key_Store.json file which will generate ahead**